 Q) When and where can I hand in the Hardship Fund Application?

 Completed forms can be submitted via email to your School Office.

 Paying your fees

-Q) Student Finance England (SFE) have confirmed over the phone that I will receive funding shortly, what do I do?
+Q) Student Finance England (SFE) has confirmed over the phone that I will receive funding shortly, what do I do?

 Q) SFE have sent me written confirmation of my funding, where do I send this?

-You can send a copy of your confirmation via email to our Income Collection team: email@example.com
+You can send a copy of your confirmation via email to our Fees team: firstname.lastname@example.org.

 Q) I haven't received my student loan, when will I receive it?